-An application is completed by the client and submitted to the LEO.
+An application is completed by the client and submitted to the LEO via our online system.
+Links to this system can be found under each grant below.
 An application should consist of the following, typically:

-- Current Business Plan - LEO Application Form with contact details of promoter(s) - Email Address (the LEO primarily corresponds by email) - Projected Financials & Cashflow for at least 2-3 years - Evidence of Matching funding (letter from bank/statement..etc) - Historical Accounts for 2 years (if trading) - Quotations for Capital, Marketing, Consultancy, other outsourced costs.
+- Current Business Plan - LEO Application Form with contact details of promoter(s) to be completed online - Email Address (the LEO primarily corresponds by email) - Projected Financials & Cashflow for at least 2-3 years - Evidence of Matching funding (letter from bank/statement..etc) - Historical Accounts for 2 years (if trading) - Quotations for Capital, Marketing, Consultancy, other outsourced costs.
 Usually three quotes are required for items over €5,000.
 Please refer to detail re EU procurement. - Product Sample/Prototype/Branding - Plans , Planning Permissions, Health Board Permissions if relevant - CV's of Promoters (Summary 1-2 pages adequate) - Other Supporting Documentation such as Pictures, Press material etc - Tax Clearance Certificate